dburles/meteor-two-factor/README.md

 #### verifyAndLogin(code, [callback])

-Verifies authentication code and logs in user.
+Verifies authentication code and logs in the user.

 **code** The authentication code.